codefrydev/Updates/content/blog/maui/entry.md

 ---
-title: "Remove under Line from entry"
+title: "Remove Underline from Entry Control in .NET MAUI"
 author: "PrashantUnity"
 weight: 106
 date: 2025-06-19
 lastmod: 2024-06-19
 dateString: July 2025
-description: "How to remove Entry underline from maui"
+description: "Learn how to create a custom Entry control in .NET MAUI to remove the default underline styling with platform-specific implementations"
 #canonicalURL: "https://canonical.url/to/page"
 cover:
     image: "cover.jpg" # image path/url